Image Guided Surgery for Pancreatic CancerTechnology #ua14-174

 Title: Image Guided Surgery for Pancreatic Cancer

-Invention: The technology is the combination of targeted microbubbles to cancer cells and a novel imaging device to accurately and rapidly assesses the surgical margin for presence of unseen cancer in the operating room.
+Invention: The technology is the combination of targeted microbubbles to cancer cells and a novel imaging device to accurately and rapidly assess the surgical margin for presence of unseen cancer in the operating room.
 The device is a portable combined multi-photon imaging (MPI) and optical coherence tomography (OCT) imaging device to visualize tissues with attached targeted microbubbles.
 MPI provides sub-cellular resolution and OCT provides rapid, wide-field, sub-surface imaging.

 Background: Pancreatic cancer is the 10th most common cancer and 4th highest cause of cancer death.
 The presence of tumor at the surgical margin is the largest risk factor of poor survival.
 Surgeons currently palpate for a soft, normal area of the pancreas.
 Microscopic cancer cells cannot be palpated.
 The invention solves this problem by a novel imaging device with targeted-microbubble technology to confirm or identify residual cancer in real-time.